Christmas Closure

 Under the Education Supervision Order, a supervisor will be appointed for the child who will advise, assist, befriend and give directions to the child and their parents to ensure that they are properly educated.

-The directions of the supervisor will override any obligation placed on the parents under Section 7 and Section 444 of the Education Act 1996.
+The directions of the supervisor will override any obligation placed on the parents under Section 7 Education Act 1996 and Section 444 Education Act 1996.

 Where parents persistently fail to comply with the directions given under the Education Supervision Order, they may be guilty of an offence.
 Local authorities can prosecute in the Magistrates Court for persistent non-compliance with the Order and parents (upon conviction) will be liable to a fine of up to £1,000.